JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 ![jpa-buddy-tool-windows](img/jpa-buddy-tool-window.png)

-The panel appearance can be set in the [designer settings](#designer-settings).
-They can be displayed together, as separate panels, integrated into the standard IntelliJ IDEA panels, or not shown at all.
+You can customize the appearance of the panel in the [designer settings](#designer-settings).
+You have the option to display it together with other panels, as separate panels, integrate it into the standard IntelliJ IDEA panels, or hide it altogether.

 ### JPA Structure